TimVanOnckelen/chat-ui/CONTRIBUTING.md

-# Contributing to Chat UI
+# Contributing to ChatKit

-Thanks for your interest in contributing to Chat UI!
+Thanks for your interest in contributing to ChatKit!
 This guide will help you get started with contributing to our React component library.

 ## Development Setup